ccao-data/data-architecture/dbt/models/overview.md

 You can also view the
 [lineage graph](https://docs.getdbt.com/terms/data-lineage) of any view or table by clicking the teal button on the bottom right of this page.
-This lets you explore the upstream dependencies of any asset, as well as see the downstream things which depend on that asset.
+This lets you explore the upstream and downstream dependencies of any asset downstream things which depend on that asset.
 Assets in the graph are color-coded by type: